Ancient history in County Louth

 Hatch Castle

 By the time we reached Ardee, it was lunchtime, and we found a monstrously huge roast beef carvery lunch at Gonzo’s Market.
-We were both ready for a nap after lunch, but there were too many great places to explore, and we can nap anytime, right?
+We were both ready for a nap after lunch, but there were too many great places to explore, and we could nap anytime, right?

 Carvery lunch